LADSoft/OrangeC/doc/adl.md

 Otherwise if the return value is not `AERR_NONE` some error occurred that can be displayed.

-At some point the operands and cleanupValues arrays will have to have their members deleted to free up the memory.
+At some point the operands and cleanupValues arrays will need to have their members deleted to free up the memory.

-#### Populating the tokens array
+#### Populating the input tokens array

 To come up with a token stream suitable for the parser to process, the basic idea is to look up each token string in the operands in the token table.
 If it exists then an `InputToken` of either REGISTER or TOKEN may be created.
 If the value associated with the token string is greater than or equal to 1000, it is a REGISTER token, otherwise it is a TOKEN token.
 The ival of the AdlExprNode associated with the token must be set to the token value or the token value - 1000, depending on whether it is a TOKEN or a REGISTER type.
 For these purposes it doesn't really matter if the AdlExprNode is derived from or not as only the ival is necessary.